About EAI – Environmentally Acquired Illness

 Growing exposure to environmental triggers

 Environmentally-caused illness has been a long-standing, if poorly recognized, part of the medical landscape.
 Even the Bible includes a passage discussing the need to tear down a house that has become contaminated by mold growth.
 (Leviticus 14).
-However, it is likely that the recent epidemic of difficult-to-diagnose chronic illness has been caused in part by the massive increase in use of toxic chemicals and other environmental irritants.
+However, there is a recent epidemic of difficult-to-diagnose chronic illness, some of which may be caused in part by the massive increase in use of toxic chemicals and other environmental irritants.

-For example: Changes in construction practices have included the use of building materials that contain more toxic chemicals and the construction of tighter, energy-efficient buildings.
+For example: Changes in construction practices have included the use of building materials that contain a number of toxic chemicals and we are constructing tighter, energy-efficient buildings.
 Many office buildings, hotels, and even hospitals are built without windows that can be opened.
-If, as commonly happens, the HVAC system in such a building become moldy, the occupants of the building have no relief from the contaminated air.
+If the HVAC system in a building is not maintained properly, the occupants may be constantly exposed to contaminated air.
 Meanwhile, many people spend more time indoors using computers, watching TV, etc. In a water-damaged building, the occupants are inhaling toxins and inflammagens during every hour spent indoors.

 Lack of awareness of environmental toxins and other triggers

-Mold and other toxins in indoor air in water-damaged buildings probably causes millions of people in the US and elsewhere to become ill each year.
-One cause of the epidemic of EAIs is a lack of awareness among doctors, builders, lawmakers, landlords, school administrators, manufacturers, farmers and others of the serious health risks posed by exposure to EAIs.
+Mold and other toxins in indoor air in water-damaged buildings may cause a large of people in the US and elsewhere to become ill or have negative symptoms each year.
+One issue with EAIs is a lack of awareness among doctors, builders, lawmakers, landlords, school administrators, manufacturers, farmers and others of the serious health risks posed by various exposures.

 At present, there are no national standards for what amount of mold or water damage in a building is considered unsafe for human health.
-Schools, universities, hospitals, office buildings and apartment buildings all over the country are dangerously contaminated, yet most of those responsible are not aware of the grave health hazards in their buildings.
-They postpone replacing roofs and often “clean up” mold by wiping down walls with bleach and repainting.
-Students, tenants and employees who report feeling sick in buildings are not taken seriously.
+Schools, universities, hospitals, office buildings and apartment buildings all over the country may have indoor air quality issues, yet most of those responsible are not aware of the grave health hazards in their buildings.
+Some building owners postpone replacing roofs or other maintenance and “clean up” mold by wiping down walls with bleach (this is not recommended) and repainting.
+Students, tenants and employees who report feeling sick in buildings are not always taken seriously.

-For example: It is estimated that 25 percent of cases of childhood asthma are caused by mold exposure, but at least half the schools are thought to have serious mold problems, and most school administrators have no idea that many students and teachers are getting sick in their buildings.
+For example: It is estimated that 25 percent of cases of childhood asthma are caused by mold exposure, but at least half of schools are thought to have indoor air quality issues, and most school administrators have no idea that many students and teachers are experiencing symptoms due to the buildings.

 Why do doctors so often fail to notice environmental exposure as a factor in their patients’ illnesses?

 Very few doctors visit the homes or offices of their patients.
 They diagnose illness based on physical examination, interviews of patients, and lab tests.
-Patients whose homes or offices are contaminated usually are not aware that these buildings are making them sick, so they may not mention this issue.
-Most doctors don’t ask about indoor air issues or other environmental exposures.
+Patients whose homes or offices have poor indoor air quality usually are not aware that these buildings are making them sick, so they may not mention this issue.
+Most doctors don’t ask about indoor air quality issues or other environmental exposures.
 Until recently, when persistent Lyme disease became more accepted in the medical community, most doctors did not believe that some bacterial infections could persist after treatment with a few weeks of antibiotics.
 Fortunately, the medical community is beginning to recognize this phenomenon, although many physicians remain unaware of the risk of chronic infections caused by tick-borne bacteria.

 A patient suffering from environmentally acquired illness may come in reporting a dizzying array of symptoms.
 The person may be exhausted, cognitively impaired, and a bit incoherent.
-Most doctors are busy and can’t stop to spend a couple of hours figuring out what is the matter.
-Often than not, a primary care doctor will refer such a patient to one or more specialists.
-Many EAI patients have traipsed around to a long list of doctors, including allergists, gastroenterologists, rheumatologists, infectious disease specialists, cardiologists, psychiatrists, and others, without getting significant help or relief.
+Most doctors are busy and can’t stop to spend several hours figuring out what is the matter.
+A primary care doctor will often refer such a patient to one or more specialists.
+Many EAI patients have visited various doctors, including allergists, gastroenterologists, rheumatologists, infectious disease specialists, cardiologists, psychiatrists, and others, without getting significant help or relief, or determining the root cause(s) of their issues.
 Many such patients are eventually labeled as having chronic fatigue syndrome or fibromyalgia.